galaxyxone/ipfsStatViewer/react-d3-treemap-v2/react-d3-treemap-v2-readme.md

+### This is probably going to be deleted once the chrome-entension is finished

 # This is the React Base for IPFS-Stat-Viewer

 ## Make sure your IPFS node is running and you have Web-Sockets enabled!